We've pulled together the most common questions here.

 Yes.
 By agreeing to the Terms and Conditions of the Award you are accepting that your story, project details, images and footage can be used for publicity purposes.
 You may also be invited to take part in publicity opportunities in person or by phone or email.
 These requests will be handled by the James Dyson Foundation and your personal details will not be shared directly with journalists unless you have granted permission to do so.
 You have the right to decline any opportunity which you do not wish to be involved with directly, whether in person or via phone or email.
 However, the James Dyson Foundation may still use your story, project details, images and footage for media opportunities which will result in exposure for the Foundation, you and your design.

 The James Dyson Award is administered and run by the James Dyson Foundation, an international charity dedicated to encouraging young people to realize their engineering potential.
 There is a clear distinction between the goals of the James Dyson Foundation, a philanthropic entity, and Dyson the commercial business.
-But there is also a relationship because the James Dyson Foundation is funded by Dyson profits – it benefits from having James Dyson acting as the chair of the Board of Trustees and it is able to tap into resources that Dyson can offer.
+But there is also a relationship in that the James Dyson Foundation is funded through Dyson profits – it benefits from having James Dyson acting as the chair of the Board of Trustees and it is able to tap into resources that Dyson can offer.
 For example, Dyson engineers volunteer their time to assist with the educational work of the James Dyson Foundation, including judging and selecting the Top 20 James Dyson Award entries each year.

-Each year the James Dyson Foundation organizes a number of design engineering lectures and workshops in schools and universities around the world.
+Each year the James Dyson Foundation organises a number of design engineering lectures and workshops in schools and universities around the world.
 We typically plan these events up to a year in advance.
-We’d love to do more but we’re quite a lean team.
+We’d love to do more but we’re quite a small team.
 However, we’re happy to consider your request if you contact us.
 You might also find some of the resources and tools on our website helpful.

 If can't find the answer to your question here, fill in the form below and we'll be in touch soon